PowerDNS/pdns/pdns/README-dnsdist.md

     * `ECSOverrideAction(bool)`: whether an existing ECS value should be overriden (true) or not (false)
     * `ECSPrefixLengthAction(v4, v6)`: set the ECS prefix length
     * `LogAction([filename], [binary], [append], [buffered])`: Log a line for each query, to the specified file if any, to the console (require verbose) otherwise.
 When logging to a file, the `binary` optional parameter specifies whether we log in binary form (default) or in textual form, the `append` optional parameter specifies whether we open the file for appending or truncate each time (default), and the `buffered` optional parameter specifies whether writes to the file are buffered (default) or not.
+    * `MacAddrAction(option code)`: add the source MAC address to the query as EDNS0 option `option code`.
+This action is currently only supported on Linux
     * `NoRecurseAction()`: strip RD bit from the question, let it go through
     * `PoolAction(poolname)`: set the packet into the specified pool
     * `QPSPoolAction(maxqps, poolname)`: set the packet into the specified pool only if it **does not** exceed the specified QPS limits, letting the subsequent rules apply otherwise